Cartoonist / Illustrator / Writer

 Lock Haven, PennsylvaniaE

 Alison Bechdel is a cartoonist whose 2006 memoir Fun Home: A Family Tragicomic was a smash in the comics world as well as in the establishment literary world.
+It even became a stage musical.
 A graduate of Oberlin College (1981), Bechdel began her career in New York City, working office jobs while publishing single-panel cartoons in feminist publications.
 Her strip Dykes to Watch Out For grew from random panels to a cast of characters, with national distribution to mostly feminist and lesbian press.
 Fun Home was her breakthrough, a graphic novel of self-discovery and Bechdel's attempt at understanding her father.
 National publications listed it as one of the best books of the year, a triumph for a book of cartoons.
 After cranking out more Dykes to Watch For, Bechdel took a break to produce her second book, a graphic novel about her relationship with her mother, 2012's Are You My Mother?
 A Comic Drama.
+Bechdel followed that with a third memoir, 2021's The Secret to Superhuman Strength.
 She is also credited with popularizing "The Bechdel Test" for movies, a feminist ranking for feature films.
 To "pass" the test, a film must feature at least two women -- who talk to each other -- about something other than men.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.